-Following the outbreak of coronavirus in Wuhan, China in early 2020, millions of people flocked to buy face masks to protect themselves from the virus.
-Data shows face masks can protect you from the coronavirus, but is there something closer to home that can help – do air purifiers also capture coronavirus particles?
+Following the outbreak of coronavirus, millions of people flocked to buy face masks to protect themselves from the virus.
+Data shows face masks can protect you from the coronavirus, but can air purifiers also capture coronavirus particles?

 What’s in Your Typical Air Purifier?

 Most air purifiers are made up of two things: a fan and a filter.
 They’re as simple as that.

 Most of us understand how fans work, but how about the filter?
 The filter – typically a HEPA filter – is the workhorse of any purifier.
 Turns out they’re nothing fancy either.
 They were , and they’re just a mat of synthetic fibers.
 What’s important is that they can capture over 99% of air pollution particles.

 How Small Are Coronavirus Particles?